ThierryM1212/cyti/README.md

 They can setup a minimal price for the mining for each length.

-Given the performance of the provided miner the possible length are limited to: 2, 4, 6, 8 A rough estimate of the mining difficulty depending on the length:
+Given the performance of the provided miner the possible length are limited to: 2, 4, 6, 8

 The CYTI contract is open to anyone without developper fee.
 More performant token miner could be implemented to reduce the computation time and increase the possible choice for the length of the patterns.